ebu/benchmarkstt/docs/cli/api.rst

 Subcommand api
 ==============

-See :doc:`api` for more information on usage and available jsonrpc methods.
+See :doc:`../api` for more information on usage and available jsonrpc methods.

 .. argparse::
    :module: benchmarkstt.cli